suahmed3/capstone/README.md

 ## Dataset Content
 * I will be using two datasets in this project, one for the initial analysis, and the other for a second order analysis to supplement the findings from the first dataset and test further hypoetheses to inform the business strategy.

-The primary dataset is from the International Energy Agency (IEA) and shows monthly gas flow data from 31 participating countries, primarily covering Europe, as of February 2025.
+The primary dataset is from the International Energy Agency (IEA) and shows monthly gas flow per million cubic metres from 31 participating countries, primarily covering Europe, as of February 2025.

 The secondary dataset is from the US Energy Information Administration (EIA), showing the montly prices of US LNG exports from 1997 to 2024.